Authority for Administrative Agency Functions

 What authority exists for creating and vesting authority in administrative agencies?

 The Constitution is silent with regard to the creation of administrative agencies.
-Congress passes statutes authorizing the creation of administrative agencies.
-The statutes are known as, “enabling statutes”.
-Congress’s authority to create agencies is inferred from its role as legislator.
 The ability of the executive branch to oversee the operations of administrative agencies is inferred from its responsibility to execute the laws of the United States.
 The authority to vest quasi-legislative and quasi-judicial authority in the administrative agencies has come under attack at various points in history.
 The US Supreme Court has reviewed these allocations in a number of situations and generally deemed the allocation of authority valid.

-- Delegation of Judicial Functions – In 1935, in Humphrey’s Executor v.
+In 1935, in Humphreys Executor v.
 United States, the Supreme Court held that administrative agencies may carry out quasi-judicial and quasi-legislative functions in the execution of laws as agents of the legislative and judicial branches.
-Congress’s grant of authority to administrative agencies to issue sanctions to individuals was pursuant of the agency’s regulatory function.
+Congress's grant of authority to administrative agencies to issue sanctions to individuals was pursuant to the agency's regulatory function.
 In 1909, the Supreme Court in Oceanic Steam Navigation Co. v.
-Stranahan, upheld this practice as constitutional.
+Stranahan upheld this practice as constitutional.

 Discussion: Are you convinced that the legislative and executive functions of agencies are contemplated within the constitutional authority granted the executive and legislative branches?